flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 ![flyPad Performance TOD Calculator](../../assets/flypados3/performance-tod-angle.png "flyPad Performance TOD Calculator"){loading=lazy}

-**Result: We need to start our descent ^^88NM^^ before the target fix at which we want to reach 11.000ft.**
+**Result: We need to start our descent ^^88NM^^ before the target fix, at which we want to reach 11.000ft.**

 #### Distance to Fix

-To calculate the TOD with a fixed distance to a specific fix we have to enter the starting altitude, the desired target altitude, and the distance to the target fix.
+To calculate the TOD with a fixed distance to a specific fix, we have to enter the starting altitude, the desired target altitude, and the distance to the target fix.

 Example: